mrengy/vanguard-history/README.md

 # Site administration on servers
-The site administrator (Mike Eng at the moment) will merge pull requests and deploy changes to the server (production).
+The site administrator (Mike Eng) will merge pull requests and deploy changes to the server (production).

 After deploying to production, the administrator will [connect to the server using SSH](https://wpengine.com/support/ssh-gateway/), and run `php composer.phar update` there to update plugins to match what is specified in composer.json.